 The key to OTIF deliveries is visibility, but the benefit of having such insight is the ability to build confidence in ETAs and avoid making commitments that have a low chance of being met.
 ETAs should never be a guess or rough estimate.
 The customer defines “expected” time of arrival as a hard date they can plan on.
 It’s up to the shipper and carrier to defy weather or other risk factors and deliver as promised.

-When your customers are demanding precision in OTIF deliveries and even mandating up to a 3 percent fee when you fail, you must deliver it.
+When your customers are demanding precision in OTIF deliveries and even mandating up to a 3% fee when you fail, you must deliver it.
 You may have an ETA and you and the carrier promise the product will get there at that time, but how certain are either of you that will actually happen?
 With the Riskpulse, shippers can get a better read on that uncertainty before, during or after making a commitment.
 This gives you the ability to change or optimize scheduling, lanes or modes of transportation before a disruption occurs.

 As a receiver of goods, how beneficial would it be to know that certain ETA promises have a higher chance of missing their window?
 Even with the penalties you put into place to motivate suppliers and shipper to adhere to your OTIF standards, you know not every company will be able to make their stated ETAs.
 Having the Riskpulse ETA API enables receivers to plan on the most probable scenario given all of the risk factors.
-The likelihood of hitting a particular delivery time and date is no longer based on an “estimate,” but actual data that is much more reliable.
+The likelihood of hitting a particular delivery time and date is no longer based on an “estimate” but actual data that is much more reliable.

 Don’t Ship in The Dark

 No matter where your company lies along the supply chain, access to real-time, reliable data is the only way to effectively estimate delivery times and stick to each customer’s OTIF requirements.
-By viewing ETA probability scores, companies can quickly determine what needs to be done next.
+By viewing ETA probability scores, you can quickly determine what needs to be done next.

-While not all risks are avoidable, having the best possible data as early as possible gives companies a little wiggle room.
-Instead of being reactive, they can be proactive and take action to avoid risk factors disrupting their supply chain altogether.
-This is a powerful differentiator and competitive advantage as customer demand will likely continue to apply pressure to product-driven companies.
+While not all risks are completely avoidable, having the best possible data as early as possible gives you a little wiggle room.
+Instead of being reactive and cleaning up the damage after it happens (and paying fines), you can be proactive and take action to avoid risk factors disrupting your supply chain altogether.
+OTIF is less of a burden and instead offers an opportunity to rise to the top.
+Using actionable, predictive analytics to drive business decisions becomes a powerful differentiator and competitive advantage as customer demand will likely continue to apply pressure to product-driven companies.